 Symptoms of fructose intolerance occur early – typically in babies who consume foods or formula containing fructose.
 The disorder persists throughout life, and people with fructose intolerance need to avoid fructose-containing foods including processed foods, fruit, honey, table sugar, agave nectar, sodas, and sports drinks.
 Consuming foods containing fructose can sustain damage to the liver and kidneys if they don’t eliminate the sugar from their diet.

 Another segment of the population may have a less serious condition known as fructose malabsorption.
 These people will have difficulty digesting foods that contain fructose, leading to gas, bloating, pain, and diarrhea.

 If you don’t have fructose malabsorption or intolerance, chances are you can eat a little bit of fruit and your body will tolerate it just fine.
 In fact, fruit has many wonderful beauty properties including enzymes and vitamins.
 If you don’t have fructose intolerance or malabsorption, I recommend eating a little fruit on an empty stomach so it doesn’t get stuck behind a heavier food and begin to ferment in your body.
 I also suggest adding fruit to your glowing green smoothies to give it a hint of sweetness and lots more vitamins.
 Fruits are the most cleansing foods on the planet.
 But if you have fructose intolerance or fructose malabsorption issues, I recommend avoiding sweet fruit altogether, as well as honey, fruit juice and some of the sweeter vegetables such as beets and corn

-I believe everyone should avoid foods containing artificially inflated levels of fructose.
+I believe everyone should avoid foods containing artificially inflated levels of fructose vs glucose, or anything unnatural.
 This includes all processed foods and beverages containing cane/table sugar and high-fructose corn syrup, agave, soft drinks, fruit juice, and energy drinks.

 Other high-fructose foods include: